DuckTales (1987 TV series): International release

 In Italy, the series was called Avventure di paperi.

 In France, the series was called La bande à Picsou (McDuck's gang).
 The French name of Scrooge McDuck is Balthazar Picsou.
 Scrooge's last name Picsou comes from a French expression Pique-Sou emphasizing Scrooge's stingy behavior.
 Huey, Dewey, and Louie are called Fifi, Riri and Loulou.

 In Hungary, the term "DuckTales generation" (Kacsamesék generáció) refers to the people who were born in the early to mid-1980s, because the death of József Antall, the first democratically elected Prime Minister of Hungary, was announced during a DuckTales episode in 1993.
 This was the generation's first encounter with politics.

 In Romania, the series was called Povești cu Mac-Mac (Stories with Mac-Mac).
 Only the episodes 1–65 were dubbed and aired.
 Scrooge McDuck was dubbed by a well-known actor, Gheorghe Dinică, until his death (only 5 episodes remained after his death).
 After Gheorghe Dinică's death, Valentin Uritescu dubbed Scrooge (episodes 50, 57, 60, 64, 65).
 Also, Angela Filipescu provided the voices of Huey, Dewey, and Louie, Tamara Buciuceanu-Botez provides the voice of Ms. Beakley, Mihaela Mitrache was Webbigail along with the great master Cornel Vulpe as Duckworth.
 The series was broadcast on Prima TV and first aired on TVR1 in 1994 and the dubbing studio who provide the Romanian version is Ager Film.
 The intro song was performed by a winner from Mamaia Festival, Alin Cibian.

-in Iran, this series was broadcast on IRIB Pooya & Nahal from 2018 to 2019 then the 2017 reboot was broadcast on IRIB Pooya & Nahal in 2019 after The DuckTales 1987 series was broadcast in iran.
+in Iran, this series was broadcast on IRIB Pooya & Nahal from 2018 to 2019 then the 2017 reboot was broadcast on IRIB Pooya & Nahal in 2019 after The DuckTales 1987 series was broadcast in Iran.

 In the Philippines, the series was broadcast on GMA Network from 1988 to 1993.

-In Uzbekistan, the series was called O'rdaklar sarguzashti (Ducks Adventures).